 Plans: One set of plans that addresses your appeal (in addition to any plans submitted for permit processing) must accompany appeal applications.
 Plans should provide sufficient information to detail the areas that are being appealed as well as any areas that may be affected by or that may affect the appeal.

 Supplemental information: Supplemental information, such as photographs, engineering analysis, test data, etc, that will help to clarify the appeal and make it easier for the board to understand the conditions being appealed or which supports the argument for equivalent safety are welcome accompaniments to the appeal submittal.

-- Public Works Permit appeal fees:
+- Public Works Permit appeal fees is $250

 - Payment may be by cash, check, trust account

 (back to top)